theorangepotato/programming-languages-2019/Lambda-Calculus/README.md

 [LambdaNat3](): If-then-else added.
 Cannot do "plus" easily.

 [LambdaNat4](): Recursion added.
 "Plus" still seemed difficult, so we also added "minus_one".
-We also added a "let" in addition to the "let rec" in order to illustrate the difference between the two (see the code of the interpreter).
+We also added a "let" in addition to the "let rec" in order to illustrate the difference between the two (and the "let rec" is difficult to get right without having done the "let" before).